|

 "The area enclosed within the circumference of the supra-orbital ridge, including the eyebrow, the skin below the eyebrow, the eyelids and the eyelashes, and conjunctival sac of the eye, the eyeball, and the soft areolar tissue that lies within he perimeter of the infra-orbital ridge."
 (21 CFR 70.3s)

-What does this mean for sunless spray booths?
 When using DHA-containing products as an all-over spray or mist in a commercial spray booth, it may be difficult to avoid exposure in a manner for which DHA is not approved, including the area of the eyes, lips, or mucous membrane, or even internally.

 Consequently, FDA advises asking the following questions when considering commercial facilities where DHA is applied by spraying or misting:

 1. Are consumers protected from exposure in the entire area of the eyes, in addition to the eyes themselves?
-2. Are consumers protected from exposure on the lips and all parts of the body covered by mucous membrane?

 3. Are consumers protected from internal exposure caused by inhaling or ingesting the product?